MattJarman/portfolio/README.md

 ```
 $ npm run develop
 ```
-If everything went well, you should see somethign similar to the following message:
+If everything went well, you should see something similar to the following message:
 ```
  DONE  Compiled successfully in 10ms